-It is not possible to do everything from the browser that you can do from the operator panel; see section 8.3 on page 65.
+It is not possible to do everything from the browser that you can do from the operator panel; see section 9.3 on page 77.

-Finally, using a browser can also be useful to display selected information about IPDS Configuration and IPDS Product Information.
-This can be used as an alternative or supplement to printing menu settings (as shown in Printing the Menu Settings Page on page 10.)
+Finally, using a browser can also be useful to display selected information about IPDS Settings and IPDS Product Information.
+This can be used as an alternative or supplement to printing menu settings (as shown in Printing the Menu Settings Page on page 11.)

-8.2 Remote Configuration Using a Browser
+9.2 Remote Configuration Using a Browser

-A browser, such as Microsoft Internet Explorer or Netscape, may be used to remotely configure most IPDS settings on printers attached to a LAN using a Standard Network port or MarkNet internal print servers.
+A browser may be used to remotely configure most IPDS settings on printers attached to a LAN using a Standard Network port or MarkNet internal print servers.